ArnoldDP/OStim-Community-Modlist/README.md

  * Survival

  Survival is handled by Sunhelm Survival and Camping Lite.
 These two mods are lightweight, customizable, and entirely optional.
 You can enable or disable survival through the MCM.

+ Almost all of these gameplay mods can be completely ignored, or fully embraced.
+The choice is yours.

  </details>